Satyam2516/Superstore-USA/README.md

 # Superstore-USA
-Python Language is used for data visualization
+Python Language is used for data visualization and data analytics